kubernetes/enhancements/keps/sig-node/4188-kubelet-pod-readiness-api/README.md

 ## Future work

-This API is open to future extension but added information should be limited to pod's readiness information.
+This API is open to future extension but added information should be limited to pod's information relevant for node-local consumers.
+The use of field masks allows for future extensibility while maintaining efficient message sizes.
+The security model may be revisited if finer-grained access control is needed in the future.